 • Get the cancellation terms in writing.
 Given the BBB complaints about post-cancellation charges, make sure your contract clearly defines how and when you can cancel without additional billing cycles.

 • Compare quotes from Indeed and LinkedIn.
 Having competing offers from other job boards gives you negotiating power.
-ZipRecruiter's sales team is more likely to discount when they know you're evaluating alternatives.
+ZipRecruiter’s sales team is more likely to discount when they know you’re evaluating Indeed alternatives.

 • Time your purchase.
 Quarterly sales cycles matter.
 End-of-quarter and end-of-year conversations with ZipRecruiter sales reps tend to yield better pricing, as reps work to close deals before deadlines.
 If your hiring isn’t urgent, timing your outreach to late March, June, September, or December can get you 10-20% better terms.